faantam/pulse-docker/README.md

 * `./ethd update`
 * `./ethd up`

+## Using a client's specific version

+To use a specific verion of a client, edit the `.env` file.
+Change the Docker tag of the relevant client.

+For example: To use v3.1.1 for Go-Pulse, change `GETH_DOCKER_TAG=latest` to `GETH_DOCKER_TAG=v3.1.1`.
+To apply the changes, run `./ethd up`.

 ## Voluntary exit

 To exit, run `./ethd cmd run --rm validator-exit` and follow the prompts.